kravchik/moveen/index.md

     * press `MoveenStepper5<Create from skeleton>` button (it will create draft geometry corresponding to the skeleton, which you can use as a base for prototyping)
     * OR connect meshes of your model ([rigging](rigging))

+### Common tips
-__Notice, you can apply any forces to the `RigidBody` of the animation.
+* _you can apply any forces to the `RigidBody` of the animation.
 It could be collisions, recoils, hits, or anything.
-Animation engine will react appropriately.__
+Animation engine will react appropriately_
+* _you can use geometry prefabs from the library to prototype layout, silhouette, and animation even before actual mesh modeling_

 ## Features